vinodhinic/arcexl-kafka/README.md

 * Check out the DAO Implementation at kotlin - delegate pattern
 * Mybatis annotation mappers
 * Flyway
+* Note that the kafka-client used in the application should be compatible with the kafka broker version (that you will install in next recipe)

 Note that it is not 100% kotlin.
 I don't want to add another learning curve here.
 If you already know a little Kotlin, some features I have used here would be an useful reference to you.
 **It is not mandatory to stick to the module provided here**.
 All we need at this point, is to have an application that connects to prod/uat db based on the profile and supports read/write dao on stock_price table.